malliapi/malliapi/README.md

-# Welcome to my github account.
+# Welcome to my github account

 ## Intoduction
 #### My name is Chris Malliapi.
 Pleased to have you on my github page, please follow me should you wish to.